sautee/sautee.github.io/_posts/2020-04-01-skypezoom.md

 Some of these underlying issues included calls, messages and notifications repeating on multiple devices, calls not connecting properly, microphone driver issues and others.

 Skype became unreliable at a time when rivals such as Zoom were offering **solid alternatives**.
 Users were not happy.

 It seemed like Microsoft was not listening to what users wanted.

 ## THE RISE OF ZOOM

 Right from the beginning Zoom had a **singular purpose** - join conference calls with a single click (nearly).

-To join meetings, Zoom does not require users to create an account.
+To join meetings Zoom does not require users to create an account.
 It is free to use for up to 40 minutes and users can join calls with a simple link.
 Video calls are reliable and can host up to 100 participants in the free plan.

 Zoom's simple app approach captured users.
 It **works**, it is **reliable** and it is **simple to use**.

 It does have its criticisms especially around privacy and security.
 These concerns however have not precluded its growth.

-Zoom currently sits on the top of the US App Store list and in second position in the UK Apps Store.
+Zoom currently sits on the top of the US App Store list and in second position in the UK App Store.

 ## UPDATES